-Exhibit Number Description 3.1(1) Amended and Restated Memorandum and Articles of Association.
-10.1(1) Letter Agreement, dated April 3, 2019, among the Company, Replay Sponsor, LLC and the officers and directors of the Company.
-10.2(1) Investment Management Trust Agreement, dated April 3, 2019, between the Company and Continental Stock Transfer & Trust Company.
-10.3(1) Registration Rights Agreement, dated April 3, 2019, among the Company, Replay Sponsor, LLC and certain security holders.
-10.4(1) Sponsor Warrants Purchase Agreement, dated April 3, 2019, between the Company and Replay Sponsor, LLC.
-31.1 Certification of Co-Chief Executive Officer (Principal Executive Officer) Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Co-Chief Executive Officer (Principal Executive Officer) Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.3 Certification of Chief Financial Officer (Principal Financial and Accounting Officer) Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit No. Description 3.1 Amended and Restated Memorandum and Articles of Association (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K (File No. 001-38859), filed with the Securities and Exchange Commission on April 9, 2019).
+31.1 Certification of Co-Chief Executive Officer (Principal Executive Officer) required by Rule 13a-14(a) or Rule 15d-14(a).
+31.2 Certification of Co-Chief Executive Officer (Principal Executive Officer) required by Rule 13a-14(a) or Rule 15d-14(a).
+31.3 Certification of Chief Financial Officer (Principal Financial and Accounting Officer) required by Rule 13a-14(a) or Rule 15d-14(a).
 32.1 Certification of Co-Chief Executive Officer (Principal Executive Officer) Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Co-Chief Executive Officer (Principal Executive Officer) Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.3 Certification of Chief Financial Officer (Principal Financial and Accounting Officer) Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 22
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Calculation Linkbase 101.LAB XBRL Taxonomy Label Document 101.PRE XBRL Definition Linkbase Document 101.DEF XBRL Definition Linkbase Document